What is Yesha doing? He is Innovating innovating...

 - In Coller Institute of Venture at Tel Aviv University, where I'm the executive director, we work on the global venture ecosystem.
-We examine the role of venture.
+We examine the role of ventures.
 For more info take a look at my paper about the venture ecosystem and our research strands.

 - I have spent more than 2 decades on my research and on teaching the Strategic Value of Innovation Technology (SVIT) -- I mostly look at the relations between the digital forces and innovation.
 I have few key papers about platforms of innovation and digital leadership. (see my new course in Coller Management school executive education on digital transformation (and in Hebrew)

 - My focused area of expertise is what I call 3D3C platforms -- the evolving forces of 3D (imaging, printing, augmented, etc.), Community, Creation, and Commerce.
 See my 2016 Springer book on the matter: Handbook on 3D3C Platforms: Applications and Tools for Three Dimensional Systems for Community, Creation and Commerce (Progress in IS).
 I'm also the Editor in Chief of the Journal of Virtual Worlds research.

 - In recent years I've been looking more deeply into mindfulness and innovation.
-Stay tuned for cool things in this area.
+Stay tuned for cool things in this area. ("orange bike project").